AdrianOlm1/BubbleTrouble/README.md

 Bubble Trouble is an exciting, time-based game developed using Pygame.
 Players navigate through various levels, facing different challenges while using a variety of weapons to defeat enemies.
 The game includes custom sounds, textures, and a unique level system to enhance the gaming experience.

+## Play Online

+Play the game directly in your browser: [https://adrianolm1.github.io/BubbleTrouble/](https://adrianolm1.github.io/BubbleTrouble/)

+The web version is automatically deployed using GitHub Pages and pygbag whenever changes are pushed to the main branch.

 ## Features

 - **Time-Based Gameplay**: Complete levels within a specified time limit.